 - Slack—Move work forward faster by creating, completing, and editing tasks directly from Slack.
 When there are updates to tasks and projects in Asana, updates will automatically post to a Slack channel

 - Asana for Gmail Add-on or Asana for Outlook—Turn emails with clients, customers, and teammates into actionable tasks that are tracked in Asana—without leaving your inbox.

-- Google—Connect your Google Drive to Asana, log in with Google SSO or SAML, add tasks to Asana from any web page in Chrome.
+- Google—Connect your Google Drive to Asana, log in with Google SSO or SAML, add tasks to Asana from any web page in Chrome, and more.